-"How do you know they're watching us?"
 "Because that pool cleaner's van has been parked out on the street for over four hours.
-No one's pool is
+No one's pool is that dirty."

-If they're not only watching you but about to kick your ass, then the black van will be replaced by a black sedan or SUV with tinted windows - the Volga GAZ-21 and 24 and the Chevrolet Suburban, depending on the setting.
+If they're not only watching you but about to kick your ass, then the black van will be replaced by a black sedan or SUV with tinted windows - the GAZ-13 or 14 Chaika and the Chevrolet Suburban, depending on the setting.
 An important distinction was that in Soviet times and places, black vehicles were entirely reserved for official government fleets while when a black Suburban is seen on American streets in real life, it is assumed to be in soccer-mom use.

 Chase: Remember those two sniper dudes last year?
 When everyone in Virginia was looking for one white van?
 The cops couldn't find it 'cause every plumber and electrician and whatever drives one of these things. [..]
 That's why I asked my parents for one.
 I get in this bad boy, and I totally drop off The Man's radar.

 - Mooks driving around in a black van sedate Wallace and capture Esther in Sin City.

 - Clint Barton thinks he sees one outside his apartment window:

 Hawkeye: Is it just me, or does that van look like a van.